tomoarmand/tomoarmand.github.io/README.md

 ## Project Overview

-The **My Journey** project provides the skeleton for a learner's personal development through HTML pages.
+The **My Journey** project provides the basics for a learner's personal development through HTML pages.
 It encourages students to explore the following aspects:

-1. **About Me**: A personal page to reflect on who they are.
+1. **About Me**: A personal page to introduce yourself to readers.
 2. **Individual Learning Plan**: A structured plan to outline personal and academic goals.
-3. **Well-being Plan**: A plan to support mental, emotional, and physical well-being.
+3. **Well-being Plan**: A well-being plan based on Te Whare Tapa Whā the Māori Health Framework created by Tā Mason Durie.
-4. **Self-transformation Programme**: Learnings based on **Atomic Habits** and a **Growth Mindset** approach.
+4. **Self-transformation Programme**: Learnings based on **Atomic Habits** and a **Growth Mindset** and more.

 This project also allows learners to practice web development, specifically with HTML and CSS.